 Many people specify snagless cables if they have a busy server rack with a lot of cables that often require re-patching.
 Reason being that if you frequently need re-patch clients and need to pull a cable out from within the rack the locating tab on the underside of the RJ45 plug can often get caught and ripped off or worse, cause damage to whatever it gets caught on.
 There a a few variations on a snagless booted patch cable.
 Some are referred to as "fully booted" or "hoods" as they completely cover the tag.
 However, if you are the one re-patching or re-cabling the server cabinet you will soon come to dislike them as the force required to push the tag down through the boot in order to release the cable from whatever it is plugged into with leave you with some pretty sore digits!
 This is not the case with our snagless cables as there is no "hood" just a soft flexible strip to prevent snagging.

-Order in the next 15 hours 41 minutes and select next day delivery at checkout*
+Order before 17:00 tomorrow and select next day delivery (for Monday) or Saturday delivery at checkout*

 *Subject to delivery address